Stakeholders and the Stock Price Crash Risk: What Matters in Corporate Social Performance?

 48 Pages Posted: 6 Jan 2019 Last revised: 24 Feb 2022

 Date Written: December 21, 2018

-This paper provides evidence on the differential impacts of corporate social responsibility (CSR) initiatives, targeted at different stakeholder groups, on stock price crash risk.
-Our results reveal that the managerial bad news hoarding and its resultant stock crashes are largely determined by the social CSR dimension.
-The easy availability of broad-based governance information, and contrastingly obscure nature of environmental initiatives make the corresponding governance and environmental dimensions trivial to stock crashes.
-Moreover, only those social CSR subcategories that are aimed at specific stakeholder groups (such as the community, employees or customers) tend to mitigate future crashes.
-Applying dynamic panel regressions and a quasi-natural experiment, our analyses confirm that these effects on crash risk are likely to be causal.
+This study provides evidence for the differential impacts of corporate social responsibility (CSR) initiatives targeting different stakeholder groups on stock price crash risk.
+In particular, it highlights CSR’s role in mitigating risk and creating shareholder value.
+Our results reveal that managerial bad news hoarding and the resultant stock crashes are largely determined by the social CSR dimension, and this effect is predominantly seen in undervalued firms.
+Moreover, social CSR subcategories aimed at specific stakeholder groups (such as the community, employees, or customers) tend to mitigate future crashes.
+In contrast, firms’ environmental initiatives and governance characteristics seem to have trivial effects on stock crashes.
+Using a quasi-natural experiment, we find that the mitigating effect of social CSR dimension on crash risk is likely to be causal.

 Keywords: CSR, ESG, Crash Risk, Social Performance, Environmental Performance

 Suggested Citation: Suggested Citation